First Time Visitors Ultimate Guide: Where to Stay in Kyoto and Hiroshima

 Hotel Granvia Hiroshima ($)

 The Hotel Granvia Hiroshima is directly connected to the JR Hiroshima Station, so location can’t be beat.
-It is also surprisingly affordable given its prime location.
-It is about a 30 minute walk from downtown Hiroshima but it is on the tram loop line so still easily accessible to the main sights.
+It is also surprisingly affordable given its prime location at the station.
+It is about a 30 minute walk from downtown Hiroshima, but it is on the tram loop line so still easily accessible to the main sights.
 Note that there are smoking and non-smoking rooms so make sure you book the right category.

 Sheraton Grand Hiroshima Hotel ($)